pedrosoares/mysql-workbench-export-laravel-5-migrations/README.md

-# MySQL Workbench Export Laravel 5 Migrations Plugin
+# MySQL Workbench Export Laravel 5 Seeders Plugin

-A MySQL Workbench plugin that allows for exporting a model to Laravel 5 migrations that follow PSR-2 coding standards.
-When exported, each migration is generated and saved in it's own, properly named, migration file.
+A MySQL Workbench plugin that allows for exporting a model to Laravel 5 Seeders that follow PSR-2 coding standards.
+When exported, each seed is generated and saved in it's own, properly named, seed file.

 ### Version
-0.1.5
+0.0.1

 ### Tech

 This plugin requires MySQL Workbench to work properly.

-And of course this plugin is open source with a [public repository](https://github.com/beckenrode/mysql-workbench-export-laravel-5-migrations) on GitHub.
+And of course this plugin is open source with a [public repository](https://github.com/beckenrode/mysql-workbench-export-laravel-5-Seeders) on GitHub.

 ### Installation